 The Director of Learning Support works with incoming families of diverse learners to develop accommodation plans based on assessment reports provided by the family.

 The senior high counselors are available to meet with students about personal issues before school, during the student’s free period or after school.
 Students should not miss class to meet with a counselor unless they have a pass from the teacher of the class they will miss.

 Because of our holistic approach to student well-being, we have a consulting psychologist who meets with students, teachers, and parents on a regular basis.
 We want you to know that parents can, and do, initiate these contacts.
 Our psychologist is available to meet with parents and students on a variety of problem areas, including academic concerns, friendship issues, family relationships, and many other frequently occurring problems of adolescence.
 In addition, if you have questions about accessing community resources through your health plan, our psychologist can help you be an effective advocate for your child.

 The Student Support Team has been meeting weekly since 1981 to discuss student needs, and serves as a central planning group for student wellness.
-It is comprised of the three deans, guidance counselors, special needs coordinator, chemical health counselor, campus minister, psychologist, assistant principal, and principal.
+It is comprised of the assistant principals, the counselors, the learning specialists, the chemical health counselor, our campus minister, our school psychologist, our clinical psychologist, and principal.
 The purpose of the Student Support Team is to provide an opportunity for support staff to meet on a regular basis to confidentially share concerns regarding students’ behavior along with academic or personal issues.
 Additionally, the team determines a plan of action on how to address the issue at hand.
 Issues that are addressed include academic concerns, discipline referrals, family crises, chemical dependency, and personal issues.
 A plan of action is implemented if necessary.
 Information comes to the team from teacher referrals, parent telephone calls, and concerns from students.